 Tom Hazard has a dangerous secret.
 He may look like an ordinary 41-year-old history teacher, but he’s been alive for centuries.
 From Elizabethan England to Jazz-Age Paris, from New York to the South Seas, Tom has seen it all.
-As long as he keeps changing his identity he can keep one step ahead of his past - and stay alive.
-The only thing he must not do is fall in love …
+As long as he keeps changing his identity, he can stay one step ahead of his past – and stay alive.
+The only thing he must not do is fall in love.

 See more reviews